-At NYC Turkish Club, we teach you how to fluently use what you learn.
-Hence, we make sure that the classes are as interactive as possible and each student gets to speak Turkish as much as possible.
+In NYC Turkish Club, we teach you how to fluently use what you learn.
+Hence, we make sure that the classes are as interactive as possible and each student gets to speak Turkish as much as possible from day one.

 Empathy, empathy and more empathy

-At NYC Turkish Club, empathy is the key.
-Complex grammar constructions are broken down into more understandable pieces considering the thinking pattern of our audience and explanations are clear and to the point.
-And, students never feel lost in class, as they set the pace rather than the teacher.
+In NYC Turkish Club, empathy is the key.
+Complex grammar constructions are broken down into more understandable pieces considering the thinking pattern of our audience, and explanations are simplified and clear.
+We do our best to make sure that our students feel comfortable in class and don’t feel overwhelmed.